At St Rose’s and St Martin’s we offer music therapy to children and students as part of their individual therapy programme.

 Music is a powerful medium which plays a fundamental role in human identity and culture.
 Playing an instrument or listening to music helps to connect students with themselves and others.
 It can stir memories and resonate with students’ feelings, helping with self- expression and communication with others.
 It involves using sounds and music to support and develop students’ physical, mental, social and emotional well-being.

-The use of this therapy with students at St Rose’s who have a learning disability concentrates on the use of music as a means of communication, self-expression and interaction.
+The use of this therapy with students at St Rose’s and St Martin’s who have a learning disability concentrates on the use of music as a means of communication, self-expression and interaction.
 Most therapy sessions are one-to-one, although group work is used where it is beneficial to the students.
 Music therapy can help to: